-On December 6, Catholics around the world celebrate the feast of Saint Nicholas, otherwise known as Saint Nick’s Day.
+On December 6, Catholics around the world celebrate Saint Nick’s Day.
 Children leave their shoes and stockings out overnight in hopes that they will find a sweet treat or small gift inside the next morning (unless they misbehaved, in which case they might receive a stick or piece of coal!)

-This tradition honors Saint Nicholas, a bishop in the fourth century who is famous for his generosity, specifically his habit of secret gift-giving, as well as the protection of children.
+This tradition honors Saint Nicholas, a fourth-century bishop who is famous for his generosity and his habit of secret gift-giving.
 It is this saint who is widely regarded as the inspiration for our modern day Santa Claus.

-Saint Nicholas was a born around 270 AD in Patara, Lycia, a port city of the southern coast of what is now Turkey.
-Nicholas’ parents raised him as a devout Christian, and he ascended to the role of bishop of Myra.
+Saint Nicholas was a born around 270 AD in Patara, a port city on the southern coast of what is now Turkey.
+Nicholas’ parents raised him as a devout Christian, and he ascended to the role of Bishop of Myra.
 Though it is uncertain when exactly Saint Nicholas became a bishop, we do know that he attended the Council of Nicea as a bishop in 325 AD.

 So how can we tell if Saint Nicholas was a married bishop?
 In 306 AD, the Council of Elvira was held, which is historically regarded as the first time a written decree was brought forth that required clergymen to remain celibate.